projen/projen/docs/api/python.md

 - *Type:* projen.Task

-A task that uploads the package to the Test PyPI repository.
+Task for publishing the package to the Test PyPI repository for testing purposes.

 ---